WLCG-AuthZ-WG/common-jwt-profile/profile.md

     the `storage.stage` scope to authorize also the following operations:
     * `poll` &mdash; Inquire about the localities (nearline and/or online) of the given files.
-      * A separate scope for that operation is under discussion as well.
+      * A separate scope just for that operation is available as well.
     * `abort` / `cancel` &mdash; Ask for a stage operation to be canceled.
     * `evict` / `release` &mdash; Indicate the given files no longer need to be kept online.